Forbidden Zone: Music

-Forbidden Zone was the first film scored by Danny Elfman, who would eventually score, among other films, Batman, The Nightmare Before Christmas, and Charlie and the Chocolate Factory.
+Forbidden Zone was the first film scored by Danny Elfman, who would eventually score, among other films, Pee-wee's Big Adventure, Batman, The Nightmare Before Christmas, and Charlie and the Chocolate Factory.
 The song Witch's Egg was written by Georg Michalski and Tyrrell.
 In some scenes, characters lip synch to old records, including recordings by Cab Calloway, Josephine Baker, and others.

 The alphabet song performed in a classroom scene was inspired by the "Swinging the Alphabet" song from The Three Stooges short Violent Is the Word for Curly.

 For the "Yiddishe Charleston" scene, Richard Elfman had shot the sequence with him lip-syncing to an old recording of the song, but was later unable to acquire the rights to the recording, and had to record a new version of the song while attempting to sync the new recording with the footage.

 The film's soundtrack has also become popular, and its theme song was eventually reused by Danny Elfman, who rearranged it as The Dilbert Zone for use as the theme for the television series Dilbert.